matyldarogatty/projekt-klimat/README.md

-# Analiza danych związanych z żywnością
+# Food related data analysis

-### Analiza dotyczy:
+### The analysis concerns:

-* produkcji
+* production
-* spożycia
+* consumpcion
-* importu i eksportu
+* import and export

-żwyności z podziałem na miejsce lub czas.
+of food by area or time.

-### Cały program napisany jest w języku R, dane zwizualizowane są w R Shiny.
+### The entire program is written in R, the data is visualized in R Shiny.